revobrera/Ninja_Java_Maven/README.md

   ```command
   mvn archetype:generate -DarchetypeGroupId=org.ninjaframework -DarchetypeArtifactId=ninja-servlet-archetype-simple
   ```
 It will then download necessary dependencies and needed files.
-Maven will then ask to configure your project. here's an example of mine:
+Maven will then ask to configure your project.
+Here's an example of mine:

   ```command
   Define value for property 'groupId': : org.gizmoose.ninjaven